cordialgerm/foe_foundry/data/5e_canonical/vrock.md

 ***Spores (Recharge 6)***.
 A 15-foot radius cloud of toxic spores extends out from the vrock.
 The spores spread around corners.
 Each creature in that area must succeed on a DC 14 Constitution saving throw or become poisoned.
 While poisoned in this way, a target takes 5 (1d10) poison damage at the start of each of its turns.
 A target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Emptying a vial of holy water on the target also ends the effect on it.

 ***Stunning Screech (1/Day)***.
 The vrock emits a horrific screech.
-Each creature within 20 feet of it that can hear it and that isn't a demon must succeed on a DC 14 Constitution saving throw or be stunned until the end of the vrock's next turn.
+Each creature within 20 feet of it that can hear it and that isn't a demon must succeed on a DC 14 Constitution saving throw or be stunned until the end of the vrock's next turn.</statblock>